SirEelBiscuits/mesitype/README.md

 [Kelvin](http://en.wikipedia.org/wiki/Kelvin),
 [Moles](http://en.wikipedia.org/wiki/Mole_(Unit)), and
 [Candela](http://en.wikipedia.org/wiki/Candela),
-and any integral exponent thereof.
+and any rational exponent thereof.
 Operators return appropriate types for the operands, allowing you to, for example, divide a Meters type by a Seconds type and end up with Meters per Second.